 “Issy’s Coffee Shop” which serves Rwandan coffee is run by the granddaughter of a Holocaust survivor.

-And finally the Centre is open every day except Saturday and entrance is free.
+And finally the Centre is open every day of the week 8.30 to 4.30 pm and entrance is free.